CloudOpting/Dockerfiles/centos/7/README.md

-# Docker bases
+# CentOS 7 CloudOpting base

-Docker bases for CloudOpting platform
+Docker base for CloudOpting platform based on CentOS 7

 # Use